y-arjun-y/arjunyadav/pages-md/projects.md

 #### Log

+- <time>Aug 23, 2022</time> Continued with Week 4 and got 100% on the practice quiz!

 - <time>Aug 22, 2022</time> Continued with Week 4.

 - <time>Aug 17, 2022</time> Continued with Week 4 and learnt about [Word2Vec](https://www.tensorflow.org/tutorials/text/word2vec).